• Skip to primary navigation

 Tips for making the best Nanaimo bars

-Nanaimo bars are surprisingly simple to make, but there are a few hot tips that will help you along the way.
-Here are our top advice:
+Nanaimo bars are surprisingly easy to make, but a few simple tips will help ensure perfect layers every time:

 Tap stars to rate!